btoszegi/FlaskBlog/README.md

 # FlaskBlog
 This is my first app with Flask.
-It's a simple site where people can register and post stories.
+Work in Progress.